-Unofficial fiscal notes under Minnesota Statute 13.64, subdivision 3 are notes on draft legislation that has not been introduced as a bill in the House or Senate.
+Unofficial fiscal notes under Minnesota Statutes, section 13.64, subdivision 3, are notes on draft legislation that has not been introduced as a bill in the House or Senate.
 Unless otherwise requested by the author, unofficial fiscal notes are public.